Privacy and Security

-- There used to be ambiguity about what companies could do with personal data vs. anonymous identifiers.
-Germany doesn’t typically recognize anonymous data.
-New regulations apply to ALL data collected, with the intent being to make it harder to profile people.
+- New regulations apply to ALL personal data collected, with the intent being to make it harder to profile people.

 - The GDPR requires much more accountability when processing information.
 Privacy must be embedded into everything (services, software, systems, and processes) by design and by default.
 The expectation is that the ability to erase data will be mandatory as well.

-- Under the GDPR, public authorities and companies that depend on processing personal information will be required to hire a data protection officer (DPO), who will be responsible for making sure that legal data processes are upheld.
+- Under the GDPR, public authorities and companies that depend on processing personal information may be required to appoint a data protection officer (DPO), who will be responsible for making sure that legal data processes are upheld.

-- Individuals’ rights are being strengthened.
+- Individuals’ rights have been strengthened.
 For example, cookie policies now should be much more clearly communicated and obvious.